jianyuh/jianyuh.github.io/_posts/2024-12-27-people_tech_summary.md

 Disclaimer: Adapted from various sources for educational purposes; does not reflect the views of this blog.

 Several insights are drawn from [Staff Engineer: Leadership beyond the management track](https://staffeng.com/book).
-A good summary is available on [this page](https://github.com/mgp/book-notes/blob/master/staff-engineer.markdown#staff-projects).
+A good summary is available on [this page](https://github.com/mgp/book-notes/blob/master/staff-engineer.markdown).
+Also several good blogs mentioned [here](https://github.com/mgp/book-notes/blob/master/effective-tech-lead-notes.markdown).

 ### Communication in Engineering:
 - Modern engineering involves diverse communication methods: emails, workplace chat messages, documents, comments, PR reviews, meetings, and interviews.